psprint/zplugin_readme/README.md

 Here are the new features and updates added to zplugin in the last 90 days.
 To see the full history check [the changelog.](CHANGELOG.md)

+* 02-07-2019
+  - [Cooperation of Fast-Syntax-Highlighting and Zplugin](https://asciinema.org/a/254630) – a new precise highlighting for Zplugin in F-Sy-H.

+* 01-07-2019
+  - `atclone''`, `atpull''` & `make''` get run in the same subshell, thus an e.g. export done in `atclone''` will be visible during the `make`.

 * 26-06-2019
   - `notify''` contents gets evaluated, i.e. can contain active code like `$(tail -1 /var/log/messages)`, etc.